Bulk URL monitoring: import, organize, and get AI-powered alerts

 Bulk Monitoring feature in UI.png

-Importing URLs in Bulk
+Importing URLs in bulk

 1. From the Visualping dashboard, click the Bulk Import icon.
 Paste URLs directly or copy a list from a spreadsheet using two columns: URL and description (which becomes the job title).